DanWahlin/Observable-Store/README.md

     }
     ```

+1. Export your store.
+A default export is used here:

+    ``` javascript
+    export default new CustomersStore();
+    ```

-1. If you want to view all of the changes to the store you can access the `stateHistory` property:
+1. If you want to view all of the changes to the store you can access the store's `stateHistory` property:

     ``` javascript
     console.log(this.stateHistory);